 Apple has made the decision to stop support for 32-bit apps with the release of macOS Catalina (10.15), this includes Big Sur and any future macOS updates.

 What does this mean for my games?

-With the recent Game Manger update, select games can be played on macOS Catalina (10.15), but downloads must be initiated in the Game Manger.
+With the recent Game Manger update, select games can be played on macOS Catalina (10.15) and above, but downloads must be initiated in the Game Manger.
 If you have already updated your macOS, see these instructions for which games are compatible and how you can install them.

 This is an interim fix and we’ll be back with more details when we have permanent solution.